Fun Things to Do with Teenagers on the Big Island of Hawaii

 Stargazing on Mauna Kea

 The sky up there is unlike anything your teenager has seen.
 The Milky Way is not a faint smudge but a blazing river across the sky.
-Bring warm layers because temperatures drop into the 30s and 40s even in summer.
+Bring warm layers - temperatures drop into the 30s and 40s even in summer.
 A portable charger keeps phones alive for star photography apps and long-exposure shots.

 Zipline Adventures

 The Big Island has several zipline courses that take advantage of the dramatic terrain.
 The longest lines run over tropical gulches, past waterfalls, and through rainforest canopy.
-Most courses require participants to be at least 10 years old and weigh between 70 and 260 pounds.
+Most courses require participants to be at least 10 and weigh between 70 and 260 pounds.

 The Kohala Zipline on the north end of the island runs nine lines through a canopy above old sugar plantation land.
 The Umauma Experience near Hilo includes a zipline plus waterfall rappelling for teens 12 and older.
-Both are worth the drive.
+Both worth the drive.

 Hiking to Akaka Falls and Waipio Valley